tskj/christmas-calendars/2019/tail-recursion.md

     | n -> factorial (acc * n) (n-1)
 ```

-This definition is mostly the same, with the addition of a new variable `acc`, short for accumulator.
+This definition is mostly the same, with the addition of a new parameter `acc`, short for accumulator.
 Introducing an accumulator is often necessary to be able to rewrite a function to be tail recursive.
 Annoyingly, this version has to be called with an initial value of `acc=1`, so for instance `5!` would look like `factorial 1 5`.